Starlink for RVs at a glance

 Which Starlink plan is best for RV use?

-The lighter Roam 100GB lane is the better fit for occasional trips or backup use.
+The lower-data Roam lane is the better fit for occasional trips or backup use when the current checkout bucket fits your workday.
 Roam Unlimited is the cleaner fit if Starlink is a primary internet connection for frequent RV workdays.

 Is Starlink Mini better than the Standard kit for RVs?